 As outlined by the FDA, children who received injected aluminum at greater than 4 to 5 micrograms per kilogram per day “suffered from central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.”

 Let’s say that a typical 2-month-old baby weighs about 5 kilograms.
 If that baby receives a brand of the DTaP vaccine which contains 625 micrograms of aluminum, then the baby receives 625/5 = 125 mcg/kg parenteral aluminum by injection, which passes directly into the bloodstream, the brain, and other organs.
 The “safe” amount for that baby is only 25 mcg per day.
 But the baby is receiving 625 mcg.
 So the amount the baby is receiving with just one injection is twenty-five times higher than the 25 mcg (4-5 mcg/kg/day) maximum that FDA stipulates for parenteral administration via IV nutrition.
 This level of exposure, from just one vaccine, constitutes aluminum toxicity.

-If you’re interested in pursuing the question of aluminum toxicity, you’ve got some more researching to do.
+If you want to pursue the question of aluminum toxicity, you’ve got some more research to do.

-I recommend you print these articles out, grab a highlighter pen and a strong cup of coffee, and read them in their entirety.
+I recommend you print these articles out, grab a highlighter pen and a strong cup of coffee.
+Then read them in their entirety.

-Recent peer-reviewed scientific papers that call into question the safety of using aluminum adjuvants in vaccines:
+Critical peer-reviewed scientific papers about the safety of aluminum adjuvants in vaccines:

 1) Reconsideration of the immunotherapeutic pediatric safe dose levels of aluminum (Journal of Trace Elements in Medicine and Biology, July 2018)